- Awards + Funding

 Every term (Fall, Spring, Summer) you must be enrolled or on an approved leave of absence, otherwise you will be discontinued.
 There are many different options and if you are unsure of what is appropriate, speak to your supervisor or graduate program director.
 If you have finished your program’s coursework, you will enroll in your thesis, project, or final completion course every term until you have completed your program.

-Enrollment in a graduate course within your department
+Enrollment in a graduate course within your academic unit

 You may enroll yourself through go.sfu.ca if:

 - you have met the pre-requisites (if there any)